elmarag/DiscordBot/README.md

 # DiscordBot
 A multifunction discord bot.
-The bot offers moderation functions such as kicking and banning members music functions for when people are in voice channels to enjoy some music, a fully functioning ticket system with different categories depending on what issue the user has, announcements, polls & suggestions and more!
+The bot offers moderation functions such as kicking and banning members, music functions for when people are in voice channels to enjoy some music, a fully functioning ticket system with different categories depending on what issue the user has, announcements and more!
 # Prerequisites
 Don't forget to create a .env file in the main directory in which you will store the bot token as well as the prefix.
 Example: